stijn-dejongh/lovecraft_public_domain/raw_converts/hwr.md

   It was in July, 1910, that the bad luck regarding specimens began to turn.
 I had been on a long visit to my parents in Illinois, and upon my return found West in a state of singular elation.
-He had, he told me excitedly, in all likelihood solved the problem of freshness through an approach from an entirely new angle&mdash;that of artificial preservation.
+He had, he told me excitedly, in all likelihood solved the problem of freshness through an approach from an entirely new angle--that of artificial preservation.
 I had known that he was working on a new and highly unusual embalming compound, and was not surprised that it had turned out well; but until he explained the details I was rather puzzled as to how such a compound could help in our work, since the objectionable staleness of the specimens was